Jcrash29/jcrash29.github.com/index.md

 ---
 {% include JB/setup %}

 HELLO!
 My name is **John Crannell-Ash**.
 This site is designed to give a high level overview of my skills, work, and life experiences.
-I am currently employed by [Entrust Datacard](http://www.datacard.com), in Shakopee Minnesota, as a firmware engineer.
-I earned my Master's in Computer Engineering (with an emphasis in robotics and controls) while studying at the [University of California Santa Cruz](http://www.ucsc.edu),
+I am currently employed by [Construction Robotics](http://www.construction-robotics.com), in Rochester New York, as a controls engineer.

+I earned my Master's in Computer Engineering with an emphasis in robotics and controls at the [University of California Santa Cruz](http://www.ucsc.edu), in 2015.

-I have a diverse set of interests including robotics, autonomous vehicles, aviation, controls, firmware, electrical design, mechanical design, and embedded hardware design.
+I have a diverse set of interests including robotics, autonomous vehicles, firmware, security, IoT, and embedded hardware design.

 I am actively interested in working on new projects.
 If you have any interest in  collaborating with me on one of my many projects, or feel I could provide help to your project; please contact me anytime at jcrash29[-at-]gmail.com